mobx-little-router/mobx-little-router/README.md

 yarn install
 ```

+### Building

+To build packages, run `yarn build` from either the root, or a package directory.

 ### Running tests

-Tests can be run in the individual packages, or from the project root by using the command `yarn test`.
+To run tests, run `yarn test` from either the root or a package directory.